ucsd-cse29/fa25/src/pa/pa1/index.md

 ## What to Hand In

 - Any `.c` files you wrote (can be one file or many; it's totally reasonable to only have one).
-We will run `gcc *.c -o utfanalyzer` to compile your code, so you should make sure it works when we do that.
+We will run `gcc *.c -o utf8analyzer` to compile your code, so you should make sure it works when we do that.
 - A file `DESIGN.md` (with exactly that name) containing the answers to the design questions
 - Your tests are in files `tests/*.txt`